 Island feminist perspectives start with the lived experiences, challenges, and opportunities of islanders, recognizing that these are continuously shaped and reshaped by changes in identities, movements, constructs of gender and sexuality, and race, ethnicity and indigeneity, as well as systems of global and local power.

-Our website is currently dedicated to convening the conference, but we hope it becomes a space for exchange among persons who are thinking about gender and sexualities as they intersect with race, ethnicity, indigeneity, and class on islands.
+Our website is currently dedicated to convening the virtual speaker series, but we hope it becomes a space for exchange among persons who are thinking about gender and sexualities as they intersect with race, ethnicity, indigeneity, and class on islands.
 More so, we want the IF Project to be a mode of progressive social change responding to gender and sex bias and discrimination, sexual violence, and homophobia, as well as the gendered impact of climate change and the corporate control of resources, such as tourism and deep sea mining.
 This will also be a place to support indigenous island communities, as they safe keep their sacred spaces and island ecologies for all islanders.
-Please feel free to email us with thoughts and comments or if you would like to be part of our developing listserv at
+Please feel free to email us with thoughts and comments or if you would like to be part of our developing listserv at email@example.com

 “Island feminisms refers to the intellectual sensibilities of island place and constructs of gender and sexuality as intertwining forces that contour the particular conditions of life – economic, geographical, and ecological – and cultural and political manifestations on islands.
 Like most feminisms, it is action oriented, in pursuit of just and fair conditions for all beings, but is guided by specific interest in islanders’ local and subaltern strategies that remain resistant to hegemonic discourses and practices of power" (Karides, 2017)